-From Schmidt, in turn, I take a particular view of what it means for a state to have sovereignty, namely, quoting Schmidt "he is sovereign who decides the exception."
-What Schmidt is getting at here is that everyday politics is governed by rules and institutions like the U.S. Constitution and Congress.
-The Constitution is not where US sovereignty ultimately lies.
-Where sovereignty lies is with the actors who decide what must be done when the institutions and rules don't provide a clear answer.
+From Schmitt, in turn, I take a particular view of what it means for a state to have sovereignty; namely, quoting Schmitt, "he is sovereign who decides the exception."
+What Schmitt is getting at here is that everyday politics is governed by rules and institutions, like the US Constitution and Congress, and so on.
+But the Constitution is not where US sovereignty ultimately lies.
+Where sovereignty lies is with the actors who decide what must be done when the rules and institutions do not provide a clear answer.
 The exception to the rule rather than the norm.
 This can vary depending on what issue you are talking about, but when it comes to decisions to use force, namely the issue of organized violence, to kill, sovereignty lies in the executive branch.
-In particular, given my Weberian view of the State, sovereignty lies in the ability to decide who is the enemy of the state, whether internal or external, and therefore may be killed by the armed forces.
-In today's world, sovereignty in this sense is distributed to 190 separate states, basically privatized on a global scale.
+In particular, given my Weberian view of the state, sovereignty lies in the ability to decide who is an enemy of the state, whether internal or external, and therefore may be killed by the armed forces.
+In today's world, sovereignty in this sense is distributed to 190 separate states.
+It's basically privatized, in effect, on a global scale.
 Each of these states has the final authority to make life and death decisions about its own national security.
-Put more provocatively, each state today has the unilateral right to kill foreigners if it thinks this is necessary for its national security, and there is no higher accountability for those decisions.
-A world state therefore would on this view mean that sovereignty over organized violence is collectivized to the whole system.
+Put more provocatively, each state today has a unilateral right to kill foreigners if it thinks this is necessary for its national security, and there is no higher accountability for those decisions.
+A world state, therefore, would on this view mean that sovereignty over organized violence is collectivized to the whole system.
 All organized killing would ultimately be accountable to the global sovereign.
-Something like a beefed up U.N. rather than privatized out to 190 separate units.
+Perhaps a beefed-up UN or something like that, rather than privatized out to 190 separate units.